-14.1 It is the responsibility of the specialist to request shared care with a primary care prescriber.
-Primary care should respond to any request with 14 days.

-The key principle is that the primary care prescriber is provided with information and given the opportunity to accept prescribing responsibility before informing the patient and before the transfer takes place.

-Under no circumstance will the patient be used as the mechanism for informing the GP that prescribing will be transferred to them.

-- 14.2 It would not normally be expected that a primary care prescriber would decline to prescribe on the basis of cost unless there is a clinically suitable cost-effective alternative available.
-Likewise, if the patient is to receive the majority of their on-going care through the provider, then prescribing must remain with the provider and must not be transferred solely on the basis of cost or practical considerations of supply. - 14.3 The following conditions will be met before shared care takes place: - The initial specialist responsibilities set out in the shared care guideline have been fulfilled. - Treatment is in accordance with a patient-specific shared care protocol/information leaflet which clearly defines the responsibilities of all parties.
-This document must have been approved by the Trust DTC and by the APC and must contain the trust logo and contact details for the relevant department and clinician in the back-up advice and support section of the document. - The written agreement of the patient's GP is given prior to the transfer of prescribing. - The primary care prescriber is sufficiently informed and able to monitor treatment and identify medicines interactions. - Specialists will ensure that patients are aware of and understand their responsibilities to attend appointments and undertake appropriate monitoring arrangements.
+- 14.2 It is the responsibility of the specialist to request shared care with a primary care prescriber.
+Primary care should respond to any request with 14 days. - The key principle is that the primary care prescriber is provided with information and given the opportunity to accept prescribing responsibility before informing the patient and before the transfer takes place. - Under no circumstance will the patient be used as the mechanism for informing the GP that prescribing will be transferred to them. - 14.3 It would not normally be expected that a primary care prescriber would decline to prescribe on the basis of cost unless there is a clinically suitable cost-effective alternative available.
+Likewise, if the patient is to receive the majority of their on-going care through the provider, then prescribing must remain with the provider and must not be transferred solely on the basis of cost or practical considerations of supply. - 14.4 The following conditions will be met before shared care takes place: - The initial specialist responsibilities set out in the shared care guideline have been fulfilled - Treatment is in accordance with a patient-specific shared care protocol/information leaflet which clearly defines the responsibilities of all parties.
+This document must have been approved by the Trust DTC and by the APC and must contain the trust logo and contact details for the relevant department and clinician in the back-up advice and support section of the document - The request for shared care is made when the patient has been stabilised and a decision has been made to continue long term treatment. - The written agreement of the patient's GP is given prior to the transfer of prescribing - The primary care prescriber is sufficiently informed and able to monitor treatment and identify medicines interactions - Specialists will ensure that patients are aware of and understand their responsibilities to attend appointments and undertake appropriate monitoring arrangements.
 They will advise patients that their medicine may be stopped if they do not fulfil these responsibilities.